nais/doc/docs/security/salsa/salsa.md

         </plugins>
     ```

     In your workflow you can generate a SBOM with the following maven command:

     ```bash
         - name: Generate and output SBOM
           run: ./mvnw makeAggregateBom
     ```

     The SBOM will be default located at `target/bom.json`.
 Pass the SBOM to the `nais/docker-build-push` action with the following input:

     ```yaml
         uses: nais/docker-build-push@v0
         with:
           byosbom: target/bom.json
     ```
+    For more info about settings check out the [CycloneDx Maven Plugin](https://github.com/CycloneDX/cyclonedx-maven-plugin)